On the Uniform Computational Content of Computability Theory: Diagonally Non-Computable Functions

 This yields an independent proof of $\ACC_n\nleqW\ACC_{n+1}$ (which is known by Fact~\ref{fact:ACC-chain}) and it also yields the following corollary, which alternatively follows from \cite[Corollary~80]{HK14a} or \cite[Theorem~6]{Joc89}.

 \begin{corollary} $\DNC_\IN\lW\DNC_{n+1}\lW\DNC_n$ for all $n\geq2$. \end{corollary}

 In particular, $\DNC_n$ is indiscriminative for $n\geq 3$.

 In \cite[Proposition~9.5]{BBP12} it was proved that $f\nleqT p$ holds for every $f,p\in\IN^\IN$ such that $f$ is diagonally non-computable and $p$ is limit computable in the jump.
-Hence we obtain the following result, where $\lim_\J$ denotes the limit operation $\lim$ restricted to those $p=\langle p_0,p_1,....\rangle$ such that the sequence of Turing jumps $(\J(p_i))_i$ converges.
+Hence we obtain the following result, where $\lim_\J$ denotes the limit operation $\lim$ restricted to those $p=\langle p_0,p_1,....\rangle$ such that the sequence of Turing jumps $(\J(p_i))_i$ converges.\footnote{The operation $\lim_\J$ was introduced in \cite{BBP12} and is the limit operation with respect to a topology that was studied under the name $\Pi$--topology by Joseph S.\ Miller \cite[Chapter~IV]{Mil02a}.
+It proved to be useful in the study of $1$--genericity \cite{BHK16}.}

 \begin{corollary} $\DNC_\IN\nleqW\lim_\J$. \end{corollary}

 Since $\C_\IN\leqW\lim_\J$ we also get the following corollary.

 \begin{corollary} $\DNC_\IN\nleqW\C_\IN$. \end{corollary}